dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 analysis of the extension type member invocation is the same as that of an invocation with argument part `args` of a function with the given type.

+### Special-case Typing Rules for `num` Members

+The language specification contains special typing rules for invocations of `+`, `-`, `*`, `%`, `remainder` and `clamp` methods on subtypes of `num`, `int` and `double`.

+Those rules do *not* apply to invocations of extension or extension type members.
+The rules are otherwise unchanged when applied to non-extension type member invocations, which will necessarily invoke the corresponding members of an instance of `int` or `double`.

+_It's not currently possible to have a subtype of `num` which has an extension member for those member names, but if it ever becomes possible, the rules will still not apply to such an invocation._

+_It's currently also not possible to introduce a subtype of `num`, `int` or `double`, which does not have the same member signatures for the special-cased members as the type that it subtypes, so the special-case rules are safe to assume that signature.
+If we introduce the ability to narrow or change the signatures of non-extension-type members of extension types, the special-case typing rules will have to be re-visited._

 ### Dynamic Semantics of an Extension Type Member Invocation